FAQs

 • Lowest total cost

-The design of the new Ohio River bridge is not complete.
+The design for the new Ohio River bridge has not been determined.
 The FEIS/ROD established where the bridge will be located.
 A decision on the bridge type will be made during the procurement and final design process.

-Due to its historic significance and serviceable condition, the northbound US 41 will be retained for two-way traffic.
+Due to its historic significance and serviceable condition, the northbound US 41 would be retained for two-way traffic.

 Search